Table of Contents

 An appraisal gap clause, also known as an appraisal guarantee clause, is a provision in a real estate purchase contract that commits the buyer to pay their original offer price even if the appraisal reveals a lower value.

 This is because lenders won't issue a loan for more than what the home appraises for.
 After all, they will risk losing money if they have to short-sell it if the buyer defaults on the loan.
-So, an appraisal gap clause commits the buyer to paying the difference between their offer and the valuation – also known as an appraisal gap.
+So, an appraisal gap clause commits the buyer to pay the difference between their offer and the valuation – also known as an appraisal gap.

 Why Are Appraisal Gap Clauses Necessary in Real Estate?